Azure/azure-powershell/src/DataProtection/help/Start-AzDataProtectionBackupInstanceRehydrate.md

   - `[ResourceGroupName <String>]`: The name of the resource group where the backup vault is present.
   - `[SubscriptionId <String>]`: The subscription Id.
   - `[VaultName <String>]`: The name of the backup vault.

+PARAMETER <IAzureBackupRehydrationRequest>: Azure Backup Rehydrate Request
+  - `RecoveryPointId <String>`: Id of the recovery point to be recovered
+  - `RehydrationRetentionDuration <String>`: Retention duration in ISO 8601 format i.e P10D .
+  - `[RehydrationPriority <RehydrationPriority?>]`: Priority to be used for rehydration.
+Values High or Standard

 ## RELATED LINKS